troperville

 • Summon Everyman Hero: Someone needs to battle Cephiro's most powerful sorceror and Pillar—quick, find some schoolgirls!

-• Theme Naming: Hikaru, Umi, and Fuu are named after their respective elements.
+• Theme Naming: Hikaru, Umi, and Fuu's given names relate their respective elements, and their family names relate to their Rune Gods in some way.
 Virtually everyone else in the series is named after a car.

 • This Is Reality: By the end of the first season, the girls learn the hard way that Cephiro isn't exactly like an RPG.